-Many everyday items are restricted and are best left at home.
+Many everyday items are prohibited and are best left at home.

-Know that if restricted ttems are brought, they must be placed in the restricted items area upon entering the test room when instructed.
+Know that if prohibited items are brought, they must be placed in the prohibited items area upon entering the test room when instructed.

-Review the list of restricted items below and understand the SSAT cell phone policy.
+Review the list of prohibited items below and understand the SSAT cell phone policy.

 - Cell Phones (MUST BE OFF)

 - All Watches (Clocks will be visible in testing rooms and proctors will provide timing cues)